adaltas/node-nikita-docs/src/md/options/relax.md

 title: Option "relax"
 ---

-# Option "relax"
+# Option "relax" (boolean, optional, false)

-The "relax" option makes an action tolerant to errors.
+The "relax" option makes an action tolerant to internal errors.

 Sometimes, you wish to handle errors not in the action itself but inside the callback function or inside another sibling action executed before or after.
 This option is also often used conjointly with the status.
 For example, you may to execute a shell process and interpret non-zero codes as non fatal.